standardco/handbook/holidays.md

 ## Vacation
 We believe in unlimited time off which basically means take off what you need to.
 Our philosophy is get done what you need to get done and the rest will take care of itself.

-## Holidays (2017)
+## Holidays (2018)
 * MLK – January 15th
-* Memorial Day – May 29th
+* Memorial Day – May 28th
-* Independence Day – July 3rd and 4th
+* Independence Day – July 4th - 6th
-* Labor Day – September 4th
+* Labor Day – September 3rd
-* Thanksgiving – November 20th - 24th
+* Thanksgiving – November 22nd - 23rd
-* Christmas – New Years – December 25th – January 2nd
+* Christmas – New Years – December 24th – January 1st

 ## Sick Days
 Don't feel good?
 Stay home.